 Microsoft is introducing the “Surface Go,” a new smaller and cheaper version of its popular tablet to compete with Apple’s iPad and Google’s Chromebook.
 The device shares a similar design as the Surface Pro with integrated kickstand, but with more rounded corners, 10-inch display, USB Type-C, Intel’s Pentium Gold processor, and a price tag of $399 for the base model.
-You can preorder it on July 10, and it’ll be available sometime in August 2.
+Preorders start on July 10, and it’ll be available in stores and online on August 2.

 Surface Go design